 This idyllic weekend destination brings you the very best of the Santa Barbara coast.
 From the rolling meadows, adorable farm animals and rocky streams to the scenic ocean views, you’ll find it hard to even imagine returning to city life.
 You can choose to stay in a number of glamping options like a cozy cedar cabin, a beautiful safari tent, or a circular yurt complete with wooden floors and views of the sky.

 Yes, this is a real motel.
 It looks like a set from a Hollywood Western and that’s pretty much how it started out.
 The Pioneertown community was founded in 1946 by a group of Hollywood legends including Roy Rogers, Gene Autry, Russell Hayden and Dick Curtis.
 Nowadays, it’s a bonafide motel in the middle of Yucca Valley and these dusty little inns are the perfect way to change up your scenery.
 Unlike those old flicks, however, there are all the modern amenities you could need out here.

 Leave the city behind and take in the infinite horizons of the Joshua Tree by soaking in the outdoor tub, then spend your nights gazing up into the magical Milky Way.
 This iconic landmark is a rustic farmhouse escape balanced with pure luxury, in what feels like the middle of nowhere.

-Choose from an array 50s-era homes out in the middle of Joshua Tree.
-These farmhouses feature outdoor tubs, quirky installations and details that make for a wild escape from reality.
+For a more ranch-style weekend escape, choose from an array of fifties-era homes out in the middle of Joshua Tree.
+These farmhouses feature outdoor tubs, and quirky installations with playful details that make for a wild escape from the city—and reality.